 with $B_\nu$ denoting the Planck function and assuming a radial temperature gradient following

 as used by \citet{Menu+2015} and \citet{Varga+2017,Varga+2018}.
 The inner temperature $T_\text{in}$ can be related to the inner radius $R_\text{in}$ of the disk via

 assuming an optically thick inner rim emitting as a blackbody \citep[e.g.,][]{DullemondMonnier2010} and neglecting the backwarming effect due to thermal emission of the dust \citep[e.g.,][]{BensbergWolf2022}.
-Note that this model is a strong simplification of the expected flared accretion disk with an optically thick disk midplane and an optically thin surface layer.
-However, it serves the purpose of estimating the inner disk orientation which is used to investigate the appearance of an illuminated 3D dust density distribution via MCRT simulations in Sect.~\ref{sec:radiative_transfer}.
+We note that this model is a strong simplification of the expected flared accretion disk with an optically thick disk midplane and an optically thin surface layer.
+However, it serves the purpose of estimating the inner disk orientation, which is then used to investigate the appearance of an illuminated 3D dust density distribution via MCRT simulations in Sect.~\ref{sec:radiative_transfer}.
 The simple thin disk model needs to be completed by a stellar model in order to derive synthetic visibilities.
-We adopt the stellar properties used by \citet{Davies+2020} given in Table \ref{tab:stellar_properties}\footnote{The true distance to RY Tau is currently unknown and different values are used in recent literature.
-While \citet{Harrison+2024} use a value of $d=\SI{128}{\parsec}$, VizieR \citep{Ochsenbein+2000} lists a value of $d=\SI{161}{\parsec}$ derived from \citet{GaiaDR3} parallax measurements.
+In our study, we adopted the stellar properties used by \citet{Davies+2020} given in Table \ref{tab:stellar_properties}\footnote{The true distance to RY Tau is currently unknown and different values are used in recent literature.
+While \citet{Harrison+2024} used a value of $d=\SI{128}{\parsec}$, VizieR \citep{Ochsenbein+2000} lists a value of $d=\SI{161}{\parsec}$ derived from \citet{GaiaDR3} parallax measurements.
 As the distance impacts the luminosity estimation, we chose to follow the approach by \citet{Davies+2020} selecting a consistent set of stellar parameters.
 The adopted distance is very close to the value of $d=\SI{139}{\parsec}$ estimated by \citet{Bailer-Jones+2021}.}.
-The stellar radius $R_\star$ is derived applying the Stefan-Boltzmann law.
-Assuming the central protostar as a blackbody emitter, the disk-to-star flux ratio $f_\circ(\lambda)$ is computed from total flux measurements.
+The stellar radius, $R_\star$, was derived applying the Stefan-Boltzmann law.
+Assuming the central protostar as a blackbody emitter, the disk-to-star flux ratio, $f_\circ(\lambda),$ was computed from total flux measurements.
 As the visibilities are a measure of contrast and do not include information on the absolute flux density values, it is expedient to norm the flux density of the central object to one and scale the disk intensity (see Eq.~\ref{eq:disk_intensity}) via the disk-to-star flux ratio.
-Interstellar extinction is taken into account adopting the extinction law proposed by \citet{Cardelli+1989} using the Python package \texttt{extinction}\footnote{\url{https://github.com/sncosmo/extinction}} with a visual magnitude $A_V$ given in Table \ref{tab:stellar_properties}.
+Interstellar extinction is taken into account adopting the extinction law proposed by \citet{Cardelli+1989} using the Python package \texttt{extinction}\footnote{\url{https://github.com/sncosmo/extinction}} with the visual magnitude, $A_V$, given in Table \ref{tab:stellar_properties}.
 The resulting disk-to-star flux ratio is shown in Fig.~\ref{fig:disk-to-star}.
-Note that the protostar contributes $\gtrsim \SI{10}{\percent}$ to the total flux in $L$ and $M$ bands, while it contributes very little in the $N$ band.
+We note that the protostar contributes $\gtrsim \SI{10}{\percent}$ to the total flux in $L$ and $M$ bands, while it contributes very slightly in the $N$ band.